 Latest from Twitter

 Please note that we are no longer accepting submissions to the 2021 conference.
 All seminars have been finalized and are under review by the ACLA Program Committee.
-Panelists will receive emails by Nov.
-16th notifying them of whether their abstract was accepted by the organizer.
+Final decisions will be sent to all applicants by the end of December.

 Click the "Access Virtual Conference Platform" above to register for the 2021 virtual conference.